Fake ID Solutions

 Conclusion

 The 2025 update to the AAMVA Card Design Standard introduces targeted improvements to the PDF417 barcode format, enhancing support for CDL, EDL, permit, and non-domiciled status indicators.
-While the structural encoding model remains intact, jurisdictions must update data definitions, remove deprecated fields, and prepare systems to encode and read new fields for continued compliance.
+We have already updated our service to support these updated data definitions and removed deprecated fields, and are prepared to encode barcodes compliant with these new standards once they begin to be issued in new barcode revisions.

 Have a question?